Frittorium/Classification-Income/README.md

 ## Results and Findings

 The project produces a reusable income-classification pipeline and a simple graphical interface for inference.
 Gradient Boosting is the classifier used by the saved prediction application.
-The notebook also compares multiple classifiers and experiments with a tuned neural-network approach.

-No numerical performance metrics are stated in this summary because verified evaluation scores were not available for confirmation.
-The model’s output represents a prediction from patterns in the dataset and should not be interpreted as a definitive assessment of an individual’s actual income.